Five questions about the future of pickup points

 Big business

 Yes, it’s big business.
 Parcel locker provider InPost went public on the Amsterdam stock exchange for 8 billion euros.
 Meanwhile, Homerr, Viatim, Instabox, and Budbee are rolling out manned and unmanned parcel locker networks in Europe.
 BringMe and MyPup offer unmanned solutions for facility managers of offices.
 Amsterdam-based Parcls chooses to grow to more than 30 manned pick-up points.
 EVAnet chooses the bus stop as its pick-up point.
-In Utrecht, the pick-up points are integral to the new area development.
+In Utrecht, the pick-up points are integral to the development of the new area.
 Will pick-up points be the new trend?

 Will consumers use them?